 The two tall towers contrast with other renowned cathedrals in France as they do not rise above the aisles, but at the sides.

 The two porches of the aisles follow the early Gothic style but their tympana were only added in the 13th century.
 The main porch was the last Gothic element to be added to the cathedral, built to reinforce the facade which had been subsiding after the erection of the Tour du Beurre.

 The rose window above is the fourth replacement and dates back to just after the Second World War.

 Niches house rows of statues on both sides.
 There are two galleries of statues in the South and three in the North, a unique feature in France, although common in England.
 This is evidence of British influence in the Gothic style of the cathedral.

 The higher part of the facade is decorated with fine Rayonnant and Flamboyant style gables decorate the façade’s higher part.
 At the top of the facade, pyramid-shaped pinnacles crown the whole ensemble.

 La Tour de Beurre

 The Tour de Beurre was built towards the end of the 15th century.
 Its name derives from the word for butter which was banned during Lent.
-For those diocesans who hoped to escape this drastic religious rule, permission was given for them to keep on eating ‘fat’ in return for a donation of six deniers Tournois – which were used to pay for the erection of the tower.

 The last storey is a Gothic marvel as it transforms the squared plan to an octagonal one.
 Scholars believe that the architect of the time wished to complete the tower with a stone spire.
 However the canon priests were too scared of the cost of such a work and demanded that a refined balustrade be built instead.